Wisc-HCI/TabulaSynthesizer/README.md

 ### Prerequisites

-- Ubuntu 20.04
+- Ubuntu 20.04 (If you are not using ROS, you can likely use another OS, as long as the python3 and java programs run!)
-- an installation of python3 and java
+- An installation of python3 and java
 - python3 libraries: nltk, spacy,contractions
 - ROS Noetic (optional)
 - ROS TCP Endpoint (if using ROS)

 #### Clone repo